lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

 ### 1. introductiom
 #### 1.1 Background and motivation
 Transportation of vital commodities such as water, oil and gas is commonly done by means of pipeline networks.
-Faults in these pipes can create major financial implications and possible environmental catastrophes.with the development of "Internet of Things",wireless sensor network not only provides operators with a better understanding of their network, but also will has a higher reliability and a faster response to faults.
+Faults in these pipes can create major financial implications and possible environmental catastrophes.with the development of "Internet of Things",underground wireless sensor network not only provides operators with a better understanding of their network, but also will has a higher reliability and a faster response to faults.

 The main method for detecting and locating leaks in pipe:
 - acoustic measurements （声学）